amper5and/secrets.js/README.md

 Internally, secrets.js uses finite field arithmetic in binary Galois Fields of size 2^bits.
 Multiplication is implemented by the means of log and exponential tables.
 Before any arithmetic is performed, the log and exp tables are pre-computed.
 Each table contains 2^bits entries.

 `bits` is the limiting factor on `numShares` and `threshold`.
 The maximum number of shares possible for a particular `bits` is (2^bits)-1 (the zeroth share cannot be used as it is the `secret` by definition.).
 By default, secrets.js uses 8 bits, for a total 2^8-1 = 255 possible number of shares.
 To compute more shares, a larger field must be used.
 To compute the number of bits you will need for your `numShares` or `threshold`, compute the log-base2 of (`numShares`+1) and round up, i.e. in javascript: `Math.ceil(Math.log(numShares+1)/Math.LN2)`.
+You can examine the current calculated `maxShares` value by calling `secrets.getConfig()` and increase the bits accordingly for the number of shares you need to generate.

 Note: